lkb2k/minecraft/README.md

 ## Setting up the client
-* download the correct version from https://files.minecraftforge.net
+* download the correct Forge version from https://files.minecraftforge.net
-* run the forge installer
+* run the Forge installer
-* copy the jar files from the 'mods' share into
+* copy the jar files from the server's 'mods' folder into
   * `~/Library/Application Support/minecraft/mods`
 * run the launcher and select the installation you just created